hibbitts-design/docsify-open-publishing-starter-kit/docs/introduction.md

 5. Write in any text editor or Markdown application you like.
 6. Markdown is a joy to use!

-John Gruber, the author of Markdown, puts it like this:
+John Gruber[^1], the author of Markdown, puts it like this:

 > The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
 While Markdown’s syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown’s syntax is the format of plain text email.
 > -- <cite>John Gruber</cite>